todogroup/ospology/README.md

 The [TODO Group](https://todogroup.org) hosts a monthly meeting and newsletter to study and discuss the status of OSPOs.

+OSPOlogy is open to all, from folks just starting their OSPO journey to students to even seasoned OPSOers!

 ## Community Meeting (monthly)

 Everyone is welcome to attend the monthly TODO Group OSPOlogy meeting: https://community.linuxfoundation.org/todo-group/